Nate Boyer has never been one to let tall odds deter him from tackling challenges.

-“We’re going to climb the mountain, which is going this site www.punapharmacy.com to be a great challenge, and will be amazing to us, but this is kind of a way for us to continue service,” Boyer told Army Times.
+“We’re going to climb the mountain and it is going to be a great challenge, and will be amazing to us, but this is kind of a way for us to continue service,” Boyer told Army Times.

 He said he thinks one of the main reasons so many veterans die from suicide is because they lack a sense of purpose.

 “It’s tough when you can’t find something that you think will ever be as important as what you did in the military,” Boyer said.
 “More than anything, it’s showing what we’re capable of as veterans.”

 Watson, who has been in a wheelchair for the past five years and hasn’t been upright on his leg for more than three consecutive weeks, has been training hard at Adaptive Training Foundation, a Dallas-based gym that former NFL linebacker David Vobora founded for adaptive athletes.

 After suffering his injury and returning home, Watson became addicted to opium pain medication during rehab.
 Training for kili has given him a new sense of purpose.

 “Some of my guys didn’t win their battle with PTSD when they got back,” Watson told freelance journalist Dani Wexelman, “so I owe all those guys who stuck with me to press on.”